Summer Camp Director Information

 Training Required for Employees of Summer Camps and On-Campus Programs for Minors

 The Office of the Vice Provost for Undergraduate Education is tasked with making the required training available to Texas Tech employees, as well as reporting such training and certification to the Texas Department of State Health Services in a timely manner.
-Please fill out the attached form HERE to notify the Vice Provost of your summer camp/on-campus program for minors.
+Please fill out the Summer Camp Application form to notify the Vice Provost of your summer camp/on-campus program for minors.

 The Office of the Vice Provost and the Texas Tech Human Resources Department have scheduled live training sessions with a DSHS-certified trainer.
 Live trainings will be offered on campus on the following dates: